AdnanHodzic/auto-cpufreq/README.md

 `systemctl status auto-cpufreq`

-If the install has been performed as part of snap package, daemon status can be verified by running:

-`systemctl status snap.auto-cpufreq.service.service`

 ### Update - auto-cpufreq update

 Update functionality works by cloning auto-cpufreq repo to /home directory of currently logged in user, installing it using [auto-cpufreq-installer](#auto-cpufreq-installer) and performing [auto-cpufreq daemon install](#install---auto-cpufreq-daemon) with [latest version](https://github.com/AdnanHodzic/auto-cpufreq/releases) changes.